bitwalker/timex/README.md

 Use functions from the `Time` module for time interval arithmetic.

-**What is TimeDelta module for?**

-***this will likely not make it far; I'm going to use timestamps instead***

-`TimeDelta` provides functions for encapsulating a certain time interval in one value.
-This value can later be used to adjust multiple dates by the same amount.
-The delta values can be defined in terms of seconds, minutes, hours, days, weeks, months, and years.

 **How do I find the time interval between two dates?**

-Use `Date.seconds_diff()` to obtain the number of seconds between two given dates.
-If you'd like to know, how many days, months, weeks, and so on are between the given dates, take look at conversion functions defined in `TimeInterval` module.
+Use `Date.diff` to obtain the number of seconds, minutes, hours, days, months, weeks, or years between two dates.

 **What kind of operations is this lib going to support eventually?**

-I'd like to support most all common date and time operations.
-Some inspiration:
+The goal is to make it so you never have to use Erlang's calendar/time functions.

+Some inspirations I'm currently drawing from:

 - Moment.js
 - JodaTime

 **What is support for time zones going to look like?**

-Full support for retreiving local timezone configuration on OSX, *NIX, and Windows, conversion to any timezone in the Olson timezone database, shifting times based on timezone, etc. Coming soon.
+Full support for retreiving local timezone configuration on OSX, *NIX, and Windows, conversion to any timezone in the Olson timezone database, shifting times based on timezone, etc.

 ## License